 Following from this discussion, there is good reason to suggest that the classification process is more interpretive, messy and ongoing than implied in the reviewed literature, and it involves several decision-makers other than purchasers (March, 1994; Dempsey, 1978).
-However, the processes of supplier classification in buying organisations have – at least to the authors’ best knowledge – not been studied previously.
 Exploring these processes may provide a new and useful insight into the organisational processes that inform supplier classifications in buying organisations.
 All of the literature on sensemaking/sensegiving and on social status development takes departure in an emergent rather than a technical rational-choice approach to decisions.
 We believe that combining the perspectives provides a consistent framework for exploring the development of a supplier’s strategic status in a buyer organisation, including the classification events involved in such a process.
 Whereas the literature on organisational sensemaking is useful for understanding how organisational decision makers attribute meaning (and value) to suppliers, and the social status perspective provides insights into the valuation and prioritisation mechanisms for ranking suppliers in a social community.

 Sensemaking